As Time Goes By (song)

 "As Time Goes By" is a jazz song written by Herman Hupfeld in 1931.
 It became famous when it was featured in the 1942 film Casablanca, sung by Dooley Wilson as Sam.
 The song was voted No. 2 on the AFI's 100 Years...100 Songs special, commemorating the best songs in film (surpassed only by "Over the Rainbow" sung by Judy Garland).

-The song was covered among others by Rudy Vallee, Billie Holiday, Jimmy Durante, Louis Armstrong, Frank Sinatra, Nancy Sinatra, Natalie Cole, Harry Nilsson, Carly Simon, Vera Lynn, Bob Dylan and Bryan Ferry.
-It was also the title and theme song of the 1990s British romantic comedy series As Time Goes By.
+The song was covered among others by Rudy Vallee, Billie Holiday, Jimmy Durante, Louis Armstrong, Frank Sinatra, Nancy Sinatra, Natalie Cole, Harry Nilsson, Carly Simon, Vera Lynn, Bob Dylan, Bryan Ferry and Josh Groban.
+It was also the title and theme song of the 1990s British romantic sitcom As Time Goes By.

 National Public Radio (NPR) included it in its "NPR 100", a 1999 list of the most important American musical works of the 20th century as compiled by NPR's music editors.
 The song is a popular reflection of nostalgia and often used in films and series reflecting this feeling.
 Since 1999, an instrumental version of the song's closing bars has accompanied the studio logo of many Warner Bros.
-Pictures and Warner Bros.
+Pictures, Warner Bros.
+Pictures Animation and Warner Bros.
 Television productions, in reference to the studio's production of Casablanca.